-- The County shall maintain an unassigned fund balance that is not less than 12% of annual general fund revenues, not including transfers, reserves and grants.
+- The County shall maintain an unassigned fund balance of no less than 12% of annual general fund revenues, not including transfers, reserves and grants.
 Use of the unassigned fund balance below this amount will be restricted to only significant unexpected declines in revenues or unanticipated emergency expenditures.
 Following any use of unassigned fund balance, the County will replenish the unassigned fund balance within three fiscal years. - A reserve for healthcare costs equal to the estimated IBNR (incurred but not reported) plus 10% of annual claims will be maintained by school and county funds. - Any amount in excess of the minimum unassigned fund balance will be assigned to these reserves, according to the following hierarchy and formulas: - 1.
-Revenue Stabilization Reserve (RSR): minimum of 1⁄2 of 1% of General Fund revenues, with a goal of 2% by 2018. - The trigger for drawing on the reserve is a 2% revenue shortfall within a single fiscal year.
-The reserve can be used as a first stop for major unanticipated emergencies and catastrophes. - The reserve will not be used to offset a tax rate change. - The reserve will be used in combination with spending cuts. - The reserve will be restored to the minimum level within 5 years. - Withdrawal amounts may not exceed one-half of the RSR balance in any one fiscal year. - RSR funds should only be directed to one-time expenditures to the extent possible. - 2.
+Revenue Stabilization Reserve (RSR): minimum of 2% of General Fund revenues: - The trigger for drawing on the reserve is a 2% revenue shortfall within a single fiscal year.
+The reserve can be used as a first stop for major unanticipated emergencies and catastrophes. - > The reserve will not be used to offset a tax rate change. - ➤ The reserve will be used in combination with spending cuts. - > The reserve will be restored to the minimum level within 5 years. - Withdrawal amounts may not exceed one-half of the RSR balance in any one fiscal year. - RSR funds should only be directed to one-time expenditures to the extent possible. - 2.
 Capital Projects Reserve of \$1,500,000 will be used to reduce reliance on debt, to provide cash flow for capital projects, and to pay down high interest debt when advantageous. - 3.
 Stafford Opportunity Fund Reserve: \$500,000. - 4.
 Any health care savings, after all expenditure and reserve needs have been met, will be set aside for a contribution to OPEB. - 5.
-If funds are available from Positive Results of Operation after all reserves are at policy levels, the first \$250,000 will be transferred to the Purchase of Development Rights reserve before moving remaining funds to the Capital Projects Reserve. - 6.
-Any remaining monies available after the reserve minimums are fully funded will go to the Capital Projects Reserve. - 7.
-Schools capital project reserve of \$1,500,000 will be used to reduce reliance on debt, to provide cash flow for capital projects, and to pay down high interest debt when advantageous.
-Funds above the minimum level may be added to the reserve from unspent school funds. - Rollback Tax Revenue will be dedicated to the County's Purchase of Development Rights and land conservation programs. - Stafford County does not intend to establish a trend of using Fund Balance to finance current operations.
-As a nonrecurring source of revenue, any balance not needed for liquidity or financial cushion as noted above will be spent solely for nonrecurring uses.
-After the yearly audit and confirmation of fund balances by the County's external auditor, and in consideration of current financial conditions, the Board of Supervisors will consider reappropriation of Schools' unspent prior year funds.
+Rollback Tax Revenue will be dedicated to the County's Purchase of Development Rights and land conservation programs.
+Local PDR funds will be used to match other sources of funding at a rate no more than 50% local dollars.